InnovativeNoctis/TechFusionJourney/Projects/Python/age-classification/README.md

 - Add an option to process multiple ages from a file
 - Create a graphical user interface (GUI)

 ## License
-This project is open-source and free to use for learning and development purposes.
+This project is free to use and modify.